osnr/rpi-bitbang-ethernet/README.md

 the programmable computer, which is supposed to take input and change over time.
 This thing might as well be a fixed circuit.

-Internet!
-Maybe this would just work out of the box?
+~Internet!
+Maybe this would just work out of the box?~ it does work! it sends fine over Internet :D

 Receive packets!
 You might need to do more physical [analog stuff](https://www.fpga4fun.com/10BASE-T4.html) to make it work, but I